devnup/ts-framework/README.md

 ### Release Candidate Disclaimer

-The currently API is considered to be a "Release Candidate".
+The current API is considered to be a "Release Candidate".
 That means that small, potentially breaking changes may still occur.
 Be sure to use a specific GIT_REV_HASH and a lock file in your project, so you won't be immediately affected by such a change.